MVT

 What to expect

-• You'll learn barbell and gymnastics skills that most guys your age never get properly coached on
+• You'll learn barbell and bodyweight movements that most athletes your age never get properly coached on

-• Everything is tracked in the app.
+• Everything is tracked.
 PRs get celebrated.
 Progress is visible.
+Show up and the numbers will show it

-• By late July you will be a different athlete.
+• By the end of Block 3 you will be a different athlete.
 The work is the proof.

 Consistency Is Key.